Additivity of higher rho invariants and nonrigidity of topological manifolds: Additivity of higher rho invariants

 \begin{definition} A simplicial complex $M$ is of bounded geometry if there is a positive integer $k$ such that each of the vertices of $M$ lies in at most $k$ different simplices of $M$. \end{definition}

 \begin{definition} Let $X$ be a proper metric space.
 A complex vector space $V$ is geometrically controlled over $X$ if it is provided with a basis $B\subset V$ and a function $c: B\to X$ with the following property: for every $R>0$, there is an $N< \infty$ such that if $S\subset X$ has diameter less than $R$ then $c^{-1}(S)$ has cardinality less than $N$.
-We call such $V$ a geometrically controlled $X$-module from now on. \end{definition}
+From now on, we call such $V$ a geometrically controlled $X$-module, and the function $c$ a labeling of the elements in $B$.
+In particular, we say $v\in B$ is labeled by $c(v)\in X$. \end{definition}

 Note that each geometrically controlled vector space $V$ over $X$ is assigned with a basis $B$.
 There is a natural completion of $V$ into a Hilbert space $\overline V$ in which the basis $B$ of $V$ becomes an orthonormal basis of $\overline V$.